finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
 - Decks: Show error(s) when a card is not found
 - Decks: Group cards in Deck Editor
+  - Option for card count limits, i.e. 3 copies per deck
+  - Option to have a hard deck size limit applied, as well as for extras, I.e. 50 card main deck, 5 card extra deck

 ## Backlog - 2024 Q3
 - Cards Explorer & Deck Editor: Add sorting + Sort Menu